irklva/chess-game-react/README.md

 # Chess React pet project
-Implemented chess logic, timers, move recording.
+Implemented chess logic(moves, check, mate, stalemate, castling, pawn promotion), timers, move recording.
 The game is available for two players from one device.
 The application is adaptive for different screens.

 ## Stack